DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - The Missing Vistana.md

 If the players visit the library, proceed to [[#F3b.
 Searching the Library]] below.
 ### 1. Persuading the Baron
+Upon first greeting the players, the Baron inquires as to their excitement for the upcoming Festival of the Blazing Sun.
+After pointing out the bundles of twigs piled about the mansion's grand foyer, he boasts of his plan to make burned offerings to the Morninglord in a giant wicker sun—cured meats, incense, jewelry, and so on.
+"The heavens will see our joy and wealth and look favorably upon us," he crows.
+"Through our good spirits, we shall move ever-closer to our freedom from this fell darkness."

-If the players ask [[Non-Player Characters#Baron Vargas Vallakovich|Baron Vallakovich]] for access without Ireena’s aid, he demands to know their background, their purpose in Vallaki, and their intentions for using his library.
+If the players then ask [[Non-Player Characters#Baron Vargas Vallakovich|Baron Vallakovich]] for access to the library without Ireena’s aid, he demands to know their background, their purpose in Vallaki, and their intentions for using his library.

 While he is not generally inclined to grant their request, if the players indicate that they are adventurers, mages, clerics, scholars, or otherwise up to the task, Vargas is willing to allow them entry into the library if they agree to resolve a problem his household has been facing.
 He can share with them the following information:

 * For the past two months, a spirit has haunted the Vallakovich mansion.
 * Servants have seen its reflection in mirrors or darkened windows, and have reported cold drafts, strange sounds, and objects that move of their own volition.
 * The mansion’s butler and the baroness's lady-in-waiting have already left the Baron's employment, too fearful of the ghost to continue working in the house.
 * The Baron’s wife, Baroness Lydia Petrovna, hosts daily lunches for a group of Vallakian women, who Vargas uses to prepare costumes and decorations for his weekly festivals.
 Vargas is desperate to ensure that the women remain ignorant of the spirit’s existence.
 * The Baron's cook, a doughty woman named Tereska, has seen the spirit most recently, and nearly quit her job before the Baron convinced her to stay by (reluctantly) increasing her pay.